MohamedSafaaNasr/Orders/README.md

 2- Install Sequelize-cli globally

+3- Install all packages for backend and frontned using this command-line: npm install, ./src/npm install [for Frontend]

-3- Install Hmail server and configure mail to be used in configurations [Optional]
+4- Install Hmail server and configure mail to be used in configurations [Optional]

-4- Configure .env files to be able to run server or deploy database.
+5- Configure .env files to be able to run server or deploy database.

-5- run migration to create database and tables this will be covered in next section
+6- run migration to create database and tables this will be covered in next section

-6- run seeds to add data incase skipped step-3 to simulate with data and users.
+7- run seeds to add data incase skipped step-3 to simulate with data and users.